lastsky/photography-website/README.md

-# photography-website
+# My-Photography-Website

-A website where I can showcase both my photography and my front-end development skills
+This is a website that I can use to showcase both my front-end development skills as well as my photography